TheSoloScientist/Data-Analysis-Foundation/data-analysis/README.md

 # Data Preprocessing with Visual Diagnostics

-A Dands-on guide to understanding and applying common data preprocessing techniques using `scikit-learn`, with visual feedback to help you make better decisions.
+A Hands-on guide to understanding and applying common data preprocessing techniques using `scikit-learn`, with visual feedback to help make better decisions.

-A Hands-on guide on a set of assignments in:
+A **Hands-on guide** on a set of assignments in:

 - Pandas
 - Numpy

-> Goal: Intuitively understand preprocessing transformations by showing their effects before and after using visualizations and summary statistics.
+> **Goal:** Intuitively understand preprocessing transformations by showing their effects before and after using visualizations and summary statistics.

 ---